Perinatal Profile for Patients from Somalia

 Cultural norms that value endurance are seen in how Somali women conceptualize pain (Finnstrom & Soderhamn, 2006).
 Many Somali women fear that the use of an epidural will lead to stalled labor and possibly a cesarean birth; therefore, the patient may decline the use of an epidural to cope with labor pains.
 Ways of dealing with pain include rest, being with family and friends, and analgesics.
 Traditional methods include herbs, hot needles, and reading the Quran (Finnstrom & Soderhamn, 2006).
 Some Somali women opt for natural pain relievers such as warm compresses, massage, and position changes, instead of interventions such as medication or epidural anesthesia.
 The use of a doula is a culturally appropriate way to cope with labor and has been shown to improve outcomes (Shelp, 2004; Dundek, 2006).

 Cultural needs of Somali women include the informed and respectful care of circumcision during childbirth.
 Approximately 98% of Somali women have female circumcision, usually the pharaonic type.
 Qualitative data from Somali women in respect to birthing in a Western setting is replete with Somali women's perception of discrimination and this is especially evident around the cultural practice of female circumcision (Arbesman, Kahler, & Buck, 1993; Beine, Fullerton, Palinkas, & Anders, 1995; Chalmers & Omer-Hashi, 2000, 2002; Vangen, Johansen, Sundby, Traeen, & Stray-Pedersen, 2004).
 The health care provider needs to be cognizant of both the technical and cultural aspects of caring for childbearing women with female circumcision.
-(See 1997 manuscript by Horowitz and Jackson for recommendations.)
+(See 1997 manuscript by Horowitz and Jackson for recommendations, and 2013 article by Hearst and Molnar: Female Genital Cutting: An Evidence-Based Approach to Clinical Management for the Primary Care Physician.)
 A thorough history and assessment of the mother's wishes should be done in the prenatal time period after a trusting relationship has been established.
 The mismanaged care of circumcised Somali women has a significant impact on the health care and relationship between the Somali mother and health care provider (Strauss et al., 2007).

 Somali women receive esteem for their roles as mothers.
 The mother's need for recuperation in the post-partum period is recognized and facilitated.
 During this time the woman is expected to rest and her primary responsibility is breastfeeding the newborn.
 Traditionally, family and community members take care of the other children, the house, and meal preparation.
 The mother is given special foods to help her recuperate.
 When the newborn is awake but not breastfeeding, other women take care of the baby so the mother can rest.